react-native-google-signin/google-signin/.github/ISSUE_TEMPLATE/Custom.md

 ---
 name: New issue template
-about: Template for new issues, any issues not following these templates will be automatically closed
+about: Template for new issues, any issues not following these templates may be automatically closed
 ---

 <!--
 Please make sure you have searched previous issues before opening a new issue.

+### If you're having a configuration error

+Configuring google sign in can sometimes be tricky.
+If you're hitting a wall, you can get in touch with a maintainer ([@vonovak](https://github.com/vonovak)) via his [personal site](https://react-native-training.eu/).
+Please note that this is a paid service.

 -->

 <!-- Describe your issue in detail. -->